 The area contains existing buildings which will be retained which include the National Railway Museum, private housing and businesses.
 The rest of the site is largely underused, having historically been occupied by the rail industry.

 Relocation of the remaining rail site will allow new development to take place.
 The current proposals include:

-- 1,000 to 2,500 homes
+- up to 2,500 homes

-- 60,000m2 to 120,000m2 of office, leisure and retail uses
+- up to 112,000m2 of office, leisure and retail uses

-- Network Rail commenced the rationalisation of rail uses with completion of their £36 million Workforce Development and Route Operating Centre
+- Network Rail commenced the rationalisation of rail uses with completion of their £36 million Workforce Development and Route Operating Centre in 2014

 - Enterprise Zone application in autumn 2015

 - Under the Enterprise Zone, government business rate incentives will be available for a period of 5 years for commercial occupiers entering the site before April 2022; further information on the detailed scheme of operation will be provided on our York Central Enterprise Zone page